-Medicare Supplement Open Enrollment is a one-time window during which you can enroll in any Medicare Supplement.
+Medicare Supplement Open Enrollment is a one-time window during which you can enroll in any Medicare Supplement policy.
 You will not have to answer any medical questions.
-The Medicare Supplement insurance companies cannot turn you down during your personal open enrollment period.
+The Medicare Supplement insurance companies cannot turn you down during your personal Medigap open enrollment period.

 Your personal Medicare Supplement Open Enrollment period begins on the first day that your Part B becomes effective.
-So if you enroll in Medicare Parts A and B on June 1st, then your personal enrollment period last for exactly 6 months and ends on November 30th.
+If your Medicare Part A and Part B coverage start on June 1st, then your personal enrollment period lasts for exactly 6 months and ends on November 30th.

 For most people this occurs at age 65 when they age into Medicare.
 However, some people delay enrollment into Part B while they are still working.
 Later when they retire and enroll in Part B, they will activate their Medicare Supplement Open Enrollment.

 Some people qualify for Medicare early due to disability.
 These people will get an initial six-month open enrollment period starting with the Part B effective date.
 Later when they turn 65, they will get a second 6-month window.

 This is because in many states people under age 65 do not have access to all Medicare supplements.
 For example, in Texas, the law only requires carriers to offer Medigap Plan A to people under 65.
 The law allows them a second chance at 65 when they can be assured to have access to more comprehensive Medicare Supplement plans like Plan F and Plan G.